nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-- `edit group 1 T16` will replace the group name of the first group listed to 'T16'.
+- `edit group 1 T16` will rename the first group listed in the group list to 'T16'.